gbtami/pychess-variants/static/docs/shogi.md

 While the movement pattern of the gold general may seem confusing at first, the easiest way to remember it is that it moves **one step orthogonally in any direction**… or any of the three squares in front.
 In the internationalized set, the protrusions of the helmet (including the golden circle symbol) also point in all its directions.

-**All promoted pieces move exactly like a gold.** They are colored gold to emphasize that point.
+**All promoted pieces move exactly like a gold.** They are colored gold in the internationalized sets to emphasize that point.

 ### Silver General (Silver)